reeya305/Big-Sales-Data/README.md

 3. Model Building: Training a regression model to predict sales based on input features.
 4. Model Evaluation: Assessing model accuracy using metrics like RMSE, MAE, and R-squared.

-## License

-This project is licensed under the MIT License.
-Feel free to contribute or modify the project as needed.

 ## Contributing